Jadranko Prlić

-Jadranko Prlić (/sh/; born 10 June 1959) is a Bosnian Croat politician who served as Prime Minister of the Croatian Republic of Herzeg-Bosnia, an unrecognized entity within Bosnia and Herzegovina, from 1993 to 1996.
+Jadranko Prlić (/sh/; born 10 June 1959) is a Bosnian Croat politician and convicted war criminal who served as Prime Minister of the Croatian Republic of Herzeg-Bosnia, an unrecognized entity within Bosnia and Herzegovina, from 1993 to 1996.
 From 1994 to 1996, he was the Federal Minister of Defence and from 1997 to 2001, the first Minister of Foreign Affairs after the Dayton Agreement.

 In May 2013, Prlić was sentenced to 25 years by the International Criminal Tribunal for the former Yugoslavia for war crimes against Bosniaks during the Croat–Bosniak War.

 Early life and education

 Around 1975, he joined the League of Communists.
 In 1987, he received his doctorate from the Faculty of Economics in Sarajevo.
 He passed through all levels of professorship before becoming a full professor.
 In 1989, Prlić became the Vice-President of the state Executive Council of Bosnia and Herzegovina.
 During and immediately after the 1990 elections he held the position of Acting President of the Bosnia and Herzegovina Government.
 In early March 1992, he travelled to the United States to study the U.S. approach to market economics.
 Upon his return to Mostar the city was under siege and Prlić joined the Croatian Defence Council and took active participation in war.